 Recursion working

-When a recursive function is called, a new instance of the function is created, with its own set of parameters and local variables.
+When a recursive function is called, a new instance of the function is created with its own set of parameters and local variables.
 Each time the function calls itself, it pushes a new frame onto the call stack, allowing the program to keep track of previous calls.
 When the base case is reached, the function begins to return values back through the stack, resolving each call until it ultimately returns to the initial caller.
 This process can be particularly effective for tasks such as calculating factorials, generating Fibonacci sequences, and traversing data structures like trees and graphs.

-Example of recursion

-Here is a simple example of a recursive function in C that calculates the factorial of a non- negative integer:
+Example of recursion: Here is a simple example of a recursive function in C that calculates the factorial of a non- negative integer:

+#include <stdio.h>

+// Function prototype int factorial(int n); int main() {

+int number;

+printf("Enter a non-negative integer: "); scanf("%d", &number);

+if (number < 0) {

+printf("Factorial is not defined for negative integers.\n");

+} else {

+printf("Factorial of %d is %d\n", number, factorial(number));

+}

+return 0;

+}

+// Recursive function to calculate factorial int factorial(int n) {

+// Base case if (n == 0) {

+return 1; // 0! is defined as 1

+}

+// Recursive case

+return n * factorial(n - 1); // n! = n * (n-1)!

+}

 In this example, the factorial function calculates the factorial of a given non-negative integer n.
 The base case is when n equals 0, where it returns 1.
 For all other values of n, the function calls itself with the argument n - 1, multiplying the current value of n with the result of the recursive call.
 This process continues until the base case is reached, at which point the function begins to return values back up the call stack, ultimately producing the final factorial value.